How to Do Your Makeup When Wearing a Face Mask

 Apply your bronzer starting from the outer corners of your forehead and bring it down to the temples as well as on the upper part of your cheekbones.

-6. Go for powder.
+6. Go for Powder

 Normally, creamy products give the most natural look.
 But cream formulas can move around.
 This may not be a problem for eyeshadows.
 But it may be so with a bronzer, a blush, or a highlighter.